 - Consulting on mergers and acquisitions;

-- · Consulting on sale of business;
+- Consulting on sale of business;

-- · Valuation of companies or their divisions;
+- Valuation of companies or their divisions;

 - Share and bond offerings;

 - Concentration of shareholdings;

 - Initial public offering;

 - Other financial and consulting services.

-In 2020, the Corporate Finance Division carried out 24 capital attraction, merger, sales and consulting projects.
+In 2021, the Corporate Finance Division carried out more than 30 capital raising, company merging, sale and consulting projects, successfully implementing projects worth over 30 million euros.